Bottomonium production in pp and heavy-ion collisions: Quarkonium Production in proton-proton collisions

-that a quarkonium eigenstate $i$ with momentum ${\bf P}$ is produced at ${\bf R}$. $W^{(N)}({\bf r_1,p_1,r_2,p_2,...,r_N,p_N})$ is quantal density matrix in Wigner representation of the $N$ particle system produced in a proton-proton or a heavy-ion collision.
+where $W^{(N)}({\bf r_1,p_1,r_2,p_2,...,r_N,p_N})$ is quantal density matrix in Wigner representation of the $N$ partons produced in a proton-proton or a heavy-ion collision.
+Among them is a variable number of quark-antiquark pairs.
+The $\sum$ on the right hand side of Eq.~(\ref{eq:ni}) means the sum over all possible heavy quark-antiquark pairs among the $N$ partons, which are arranged in a way that the selected heavy quark - antiquark pair carries always the index 1 and 2.
 The probability that a quarkonium $i$ is formed is given by

 whereas